Multi-FR: A Multi-objective Optimization Framework for Multi-stakeholder Fairness-aware Recommendation: Experiments

-Lastly, we adopt our proposed \textbf{Multi-FR} method on the top of the three baselines (BPRMF, WRMF, and NGCF) to form our final model.
-Our method is an in-processing, since the weights on different objectives are adaptively learned during the training process with the model embeddings.
+Lastly, we adopt our proposed \textbf{MultiFR} method on the top of the BPRMF, WRMF, and NGCF to form our final model.
+Our method allows the weights on different objectives to be adaptively learned during the training process with the model embeddings.